Business Valuation - Explained

 What is Business Valuation?

-- See all of our business valuation material.
 Business valuation can be a complicated subject.
 Numerous methods exist and there is no hard and fast way of arriving at a valuation for a business.
 Examples of methods employed to value a business include:

-Asset-Based (or Cost-Based) Methods
+Asset-Based (or Cost-Based) Valuation Methods

 The asset-based approach focuses on the valuation of the firms assets or, in some instances, the cost of replacing those assets.
 This approach puts emphasis on the total assets and liabilities of the firm.
 It therefor reflects a whole-firm valuation, rather than simply an equity valuation.
 To identify the equity value of the firm, one subtracts the market value of any debt held by the company.
 Determining the valuation may also require adjustment for the intangible assets of the firm that may be incapable of replacement.
 Asset-based valuation has many variables based upon the purpose or type of company being valued.
 Common asset-based valuations include: